libavg/libavg/sphinxdoc/app.rst

             An instance of settings.Settings.

-        .. py:attribute:: resolution

-            Current target screen resolution.

-        .. py:attribute:: windowSize

-            Current target window size.

     .. autoclass:: MainDiv

         This abstract class must be subclassed to write a libavg application.
 It is the main application entry point and should be the parent node for all application-created nodes.
 All the public methods are empty and don't do anything if not overridden.

-        .. py:attribute:: INIT_FUNC

-            A string that represents the identifier of the method that will be called on the MainDiv instance upon initialization of the App.
-It defaults to onInit.

         .. py:attribute:: VERSION